El Beso de la Ciguatera

 El Beso de la Ciguatera (The Kiss of the Ciguatera) is a song by Dominican Republic singer-songwriter Juan Luis Guerra released as the third single for his album Fogarate (1994) with the collaboration of Diblo Dibala.
-The song was released in January 23, 1995 by Karen Records.
+The song was released on January 23, 1995, by Karen Records.
 The track encompasses merengue with soukus.
 The song was a recipient of a Broadcast Music, Inc. (BMI) Latin Award in 1996.
 Commercially, it reached the top ten on the Billboard Hot Latin Songs and Tropical Airplay charts in the United States.
 It also received moderate airplay in Europe.